Willtech/NTP-Server-for-ESP8266/README.md

 ESP8266 NTP Server with DS3231 RTC
 This program sets up an ESP8266 microcontroller to act as an NTP server, using a DS3231 RTC module to maintain accurate time.
 The ESP8266 connects to a WiFi network, synchronizes time with an NTP server, and responds to NTP requests with the current time.

+## Recommended Configuration
+Set the NTP Server IP to be the local subnet broadcast address for example 192.168.1.255/24

+Configure your NTP Client configuration to make the NTP request to that address.
+In reality you can have many standard network service running.

 ## Features
 -  WiFi Connectivity: Connects to a specified WiFi network.